rust-lang/book/second-edition/nostarch/appendix.md

 as `Copy`.

-`Copy` is rarely required; types implement `Copy` have optimizations available mean you don't have to call `clone`, making the code more concise.
+`Copy` is rarely required; types implement `Copy` have optimizations available mean you don’t have to call `clone`, making the code more concise.

 <!-- By "nicer" do you mean more efficient and understandable? -->
 <!-- concise, I've changed /Carol -->